 - Peanut Butter There's a lot to say here about how the type of peanut butter will affect this recipe.
 First, read the ingredients.
 The only ingredient in Peanut Butter should be peanuts.
 Plain and simple.
 You will get the best flavor this way.
 Stay away from any peanut butter that has palm oil or any sugars added to it.
 The oil will make the pie too hard, and the added sugar will make it too sweet.

 - My favorite brand of peanut butter for this recipe is Santa Cruz.
 I like their Lightly Roasted Crunchy Peanut Butter best because of the lightly roasted peanuts which enhance the flavor and the crunchy peanuts.
 But if you are a smooth peanut butter type person, their Creamy Lightly Roasted Peanut Butter works great too.
+It's also great when used in my Peanut Butter Cookie Recipe or my Peanut Butter Ice Cream Sauce too!

 - Mascarpone Cheese Most Peanut Butter Pie recipes call for using cream cheese, but I prefer the mascarpone cheese because it doesn't have the tang that cream cheese does and therefore gives you better peanut butter flavor.
 But if the cream cheese is all you have, you could absolutely use it, the same amount 8 oz.